ucbrise/risecamp/example/README.md

 Docker containers.
 We’ll use Docker Hub to coordinate builds, releases, and updates, thereby avoiding the merging and coordination problems encountered last year.
-Each project will be responsible for pushing their own builds to a Docker Hub repository and maintaining a `stable` tag pointing to their latest stable build.
+Each project will be responsible for pushing their own builds to a Docker Hub repository and maintaining a `latest` tag pointing to their latest stable build.

 # Getting Started